 In addition to my investment immigration USA services, I also work with foreign

-international countries through investment.
-Although the US does not formally recognize dual citizenship, it
+many international countries through investment.
+Although the US does not formally recognize dual

-also does not make you forfeit your US citizenship if you take up residence or citizenship in another
+citizenship, it also does not make you forfeit your US citizenship if you take up residence or citizenship

 Many countries worldwide have established citizenship and residence by investment programs, similar to the US EB-5 investment immigration USA program.
 For example, in Europe, countries like Cyprus and Malta offer citizenship for qualifying investors, while Greece, Portugal, and Bulgaria provide valuable European Union (EU) residence if you meet specific investment criteria.
 If you do not want to venture as far as Europe, several Caribbean nations close to the US, including Grenada, St. Lucia, and St. Kitts and Nevis also provide citizenship by investment programs.
 I help you analyze the various programs based on your short and long-term goals, and assist you in determining the best program for your and your family’s specific needs.
 I use my extensive global contacts to help make your second citizenship or residence dreams a reality.